DomainMonkey/domainmonkey.eth/README.md

 # domainmonkey.eth
-business site for domainmonkey.eth deployed on fleek thru dwebservices on IPFS w/ a ETH mainnet resolver
+business site for domainmonkey.eth deployed on fleek thru dwebservices on IPFS w/ a ETH mainnet resolver and a .link DNS resolver